A Novel CMOS RF Energy Harvester for Self-Sustainable Applications

 2018 IEEE 19th Wireless and Microwave Technology Conference (WAMICON)

 Biswas, Arka; Hamidi, S. Babak; Biswas, Chitralekha; Roy, Palash; Mitra, Dipankar; and Dawn, Debasis, "A Novel CMOS RF Energy Harvester for Self-Sustainable Applications" (2018).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 227.